Matrix majorization in large samples: Matrix majorization

 We now turn our attention to the comparison of tuples of probability vectors.
 Given two tuples of probability vectors $(p^{(1)}, \dots, p^{(d)})$ and $(q^{(1)}, \dots, q^{(d)})$, our main question is to determine whether, for $n\in\N$ large enough, there is a stochastic map $T$ such that

-which is \emph{asymptotic matrix majorization}.
+which is \emph{matrix majorization in large samples}.
 We also address the related question of \emph{catalytic matrix majorization}.
-We study these question, as in the case of simple majorization, by constructing a suitable preordered semiring, studying its monotone homomorphisms into $\mb K\in\{\R_+,\R_+^{\rm op},\T\R_+,\T\R_+^{\rm op}\}$ as well as monotone derivations on it, and then applying the separation theorems.
+We study these questions by constructing a suitable preordered semiring, studying its monotone homomorphisms into $\mb K\in\{\R_+,\R_+^{\rm op},\T\R_+,\T\R_+^{\rm op}\}$ as well as monotone derivations on it, and then applying the separation theorem \ref{thm:Fritz8.6}.

 Let us start by introducing some notation that we will use throughout this section.
 We fix $d\in\N$ and denote, for all $n\in\N$, the set of $(n\times d)$-matrices with non-negative entries and columns with a common support by $\mc V_n^d$.
 We identify a matrix $P\in\mc V_n^d$ with the associated tuple of columns $P = (p^{(1)},\ldots,p^{(d)})$, and we generally use the corresponding lower-case symbol for these columns.
 In terms of this, every $P=(p^{(1)},\ldots,p^{(d)})\in\mc V^d_n$ satisfies